by Tassanawan Malai |

 Highlights:

-- An introductory lesson on Thailand’s elephants.
+• An introductory lesson on these majestic creatures.

 A typical full-day program begins the day with a visit to the interesting yet educational Elephant POOPOOPAPER Park.
 This eco-friendly company teaches how paper is made from elephant poop fibers in a sustainable, chemical-free way.